-- 1. The Synod has from time to time passed ordinances and resolutions to articulate the kinds of uses of church property that are (and are not) consistent with the purposes of the Anglican Church of Australia in the Diocese of Sydney.1 These ordinances and resolutions seek to ensure that church property is not used for inappropriate purposes. - 2.
+- 1. The Synod has from time to time passed ordinances and resolutions to articulate the kinds of uses of church property that are (and are not) consistent with the purposes of the Anglican Church of Australia in the Diocese of Sydney.3 These ordinances and resolutions seek to ensure that church property is not used for inappropriate purposes. - 2.
 The purpose of this policy is to bring these various policy resolutions into a single document, and to clarify the theological rationale. - 3.
 The doctrines, tenets and beliefs of the Diocese include, but are not limited to, the doctrines, tenets and beliefs set out in this policy.
-A Church body conforms to the doctrines, tenets and beliefs of the Diocese if it undertakes or authorises an act or practice which - (a) is consistent with this policy, or - (b) involves not allowing church property to be used for an activity that is inconsistent with this policy.
+A Church body conforms to the doctrines, tenets and beliefs of the Diocese if it undertakes or authorises an act or practice which - (a) is consistent with this policy, or - (b) involves not allowing church property to be used for an activity that is inconsistent with this policy. - 4.
+On <date>, the Synod approved this policy in respect to Diocesan bodies under the Sydney Anglican Use of Church Property Ordinance 2018.
+The policy also applies to an Anglican body that chooses to adopt it as a policy of the body.